LABOUR SUPPORT

 • Notice the environment and what's in it.

 • Who's in it?
 Introduce yourself to support people, including the doula!!
-And what roll you have.
+And what role do you have?

-• Between surges, introduce yourself to the birther and what role you're in. example: I'm a student midwife.
-I'm here to support you and your family emotionally and physically if needed and assist your midwives.
+• Between surges, introduce yourself to the birther and what role you're in.
+Example: I'm a student midwife.
+I'm here to support you and your family, both emotionally and physically, if needed, and to assist your midwives.

 • Check in on the support people - do they need to hydrate, eat, rest, be reassured?